Page created on June 3, 2021. Last updated on March 26, 2022 at 16:03

 Diagnosis and evaluation

-If peripheral facial palsy is the only symptom, Bell’s palsy is assumed, and no investigation is needed.
-If other symptoms are present, investigate with MRi, LP, etc.
+To evaluate for the motor symptoms, ask the patient to grin with teeth, close their eyes, and wrinkle the forehead.
+The tympanic membrane and ear canal should be evaluated for herpes blister by otoscope.
+If peripheral facial palsy is the only symptom, Bell’s palsy is assumed, and no further investigation is needed.
+If other symptoms are present, investigate with MRI or LP to look for other causes.

-To prevent atrophy the patient should do physiotherapy of the face and artificial eye drops to prevent dry eyes.
+To prevent atrophy the patient should do physiotherapy of the face.
+To prevent keratitis, artificial eye drops must be used to prevent dry eyes if the patient can’t close the eye completely.